Shopping Cart

 Have a veggie-filled day with your furry friend.

-What fruits can rabbits eat?
+What fruits can

 Now that we have covered the types of veggies bunnies love, it’s time to shed some light on the fruits.
 Can you make wild guesses as to which fruits are safe for your small pet to munch on?
-Anywho...if you thought of fruits such as grapes, pineapple and mangoes...then you are certainly on track!
+Anyhow...if you thought of fruits such as grapes, pineapple and mangoes...then you are certainly on track!

 Rabbits usually enjoy eating fruits.
 If you leave feeding time all up to them, they may keep eating fruits all year round.
 However, fruits are high in sugar and should be fed in moderation.